-Goal Provide and maintain public facilities such as parks, greenways, recreational facilities, and infrastructure in excellent condition and emphasize environmental and economic n the design and planning of new or sustainability in the design and planning of new or updated public facilities and infrastructure.
+Goal Provide and maintain public facilities such as parks, greenways, recreational facilities, and infrastructure in excellent condition and emphasize environmental and economic sustainability in the design and planning of new or updated public facilities and infrastructure.

 There are several public parks, indoor and outdoor recreational facilities, public and private open spaces, and greenway facilities in or adjacent to the plan area.
 The area also boasts a number of schools, both neighborhood-serving (Elizabeth Traditional Elementary School) and those that draw students from a wider base, such as Central Piedmont Community College (CPCC), Kings College, and Queens College/ Presbyterian Hospital School of Nursing.
-Refer to Map 7, Future Public Facilities and Infrastructure Improvements, page 68, and the Appendix for location and a description of these institutions.
+Refer to Map 7, Future Public Facilities and Infrastructure Improvements, page 66, and the Appendix for location and a description of these institutions.